 - Historic cobblestone streets

-El Carmen Positives
+El Carmen Pros & Cons

 - Youthful and Alternative Atmosphere: El Carmen has a young and alternative vibe, with a mix of students, artists, and bohemians.